 6.1 Summer graduation ceremonies are traditionally held at the end of June/beginning of July and winter graduation ceremonies are held in December of each academic year.

-All persons qualified to graduate are required to register online through the Queen’s Student Information System (Qsis) by the graduation registration deadline otherwise they may not appear in the graduation list or they will be graduated in absentia.
+All persons qualified to graduate and eligible to attend a ceremony are required to register online through the Queen’s Student Information System (Qsis) by the graduation registration deadline otherwise they may not appear in the graduation list or they will be graduated in absentia.

 All Graduands wear the gown and hood of the appropriate degree.